lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-3-课文-3、27、51、75/Lesson 75 SOS.md

         - it
           - subject
         - crashed
-          - past tense of main verbs
+          - past simple tense of main verbs
         - in the mountains
           - where of main verbs
       - and